appbaseio/reactivesearch/content/docs/reactivesearch/react-searchbox/searchbox.md

 -   **enablePopularSuggestions** `Boolean`
     Defaults to `false`.
 When enabled, it can be useful to curate search suggestions based on actual search queries that your users are making.
 Read more about it over [here](/docs/analytics/popular-suggestions/).

+-   **enableRecentSearches** `Boolean` Defaults to `false`.
+If set to `true` then users will see the top recent searches as the default suggestions.
+Appbase.io recommends defining a unique id(`userId` property) in `appbaseConfig` prop for each user to personalize the recent searches.
+> Note: Please note that this feature only works when `recordAnalytics` is set to `true` in `appbaseConfig`.

 -   **enablePredictiveSuggestions** `bool` [optional] Defaults to `false`.
 When set to `true`, it predicts the next relevant words from a field's value based on the search query typed by the user.
 When set to `false` (default), the entire field's value would be displayed.
 This may not be desirable for long-form fields (where average words per field value is greater than 4 and may not fit in a single line).